gotvc/got/docs/cli.md

 ### `got cat <path>`
 Writes the contents of the file at path, from the filesystem contained in the current volume, to stdout.

-## Staging
+## Tracking
-These commands add and remove files from the staging area.

-### `got add <path>`
-Marks a file from the working tree to create or replace the corresponding file in staging.
+These files manage what content will be committed.

-### `got rm <path>`
+### `got track <path>`
-Marks a file to be removed in staging.
+Start tracking the path.
+The path will be considered during the next commit.
+If the path does not exist, then it will be deleted.

-### `got unstage <path>`
+### `got untrack <path>`
-Removes a path from staging.
-It will no longer be marked for addition or deletion if it was.
+Stop tracking the path, if it is tracked.

 ### `got clear`
-Unstages everything from staging.
-This is equivalent to calling `unstage` on every path in staging

-**NOTE UNSTABLE: may be added as a flag to unstage**
+Untracks everything.

 ## Volumes